Ryanair to cut 3,000 pilots and cabin crew, and slash pay over Covid-19

 The group expects to report a net loss of over €100 million in the first quarter, with further losses in the second quarter (peak summer) due to the substantial decline in traffic arising from Covid-19 fleet groundings.

-Ryanair entered the crisis with almost €4 billion in cash, and said it would continue to “actively manage” these resources to ensure it we can survive the pandemic, and return to lower fare flight schedules as soon as possible.
+Ryanair entered the crisis with almost €4 billion in cash, and said it would continue to “actively manage” these resources to ensure it can survive the pandemic, and “return to lower fare flight schedules as soon as possible”.